 Or, here's more of my cut on me:

 I spent my time in Madison being enchanted with the city's beauty, her people's friendliness, and the University's resources.
-I spent equal time in the Business school, Computer Science school, and with the latin community as I was very committed to speaking fluent Spanish by the time I finished my degree.
+I spent equal time in the Business school, Department of Computer Sciences, and with the latin community as I was very committed to speaking fluent Spanish by the time I finished my degree.
 Life was good.
 I like to pay back the University of Wisconsin-Madison by remaining active through alumni activities.
 I was President of the Connecticut Badgers alumni club from 1992 to 1995 while in Hartford and was acting Secretary of the Rain City Badgers in Seattle from 1997 until 1999.
-Now I recruit for both RPI and UW-Madison at local career fairs.
+I then recruited often for both RPI and UW-Madison at local career fairs.

 As I decided I enjoyed technology research as much as technology implementation, I realized that it was time to move on.
 I moved to Seattle in the Fall of 1995 looking to get involved with the Human Interface Technology Lab at The University of Washington.
 After volunteering and working half-time for over a year, I began working full-time for the lab in January 1998.
 Collaborations with the Center for Environmental Visualizations started soon thereafter.
 I taught some exciting, heady, eight hour-long technology courses for Catapult, now part of IBM Learning Services.
 I also taught every chance I got in the evenings at Seattle Central Community College where students seem to have endless motivation and spent two quarters as an Adjunct Faculty member teaching 3-D modeling at the the ITT Technical Institute in Tukwila, WA.

-After teaching heavily during my first six years in Seattle, I enrolled in the PhD program at the University of Washington's Industrial and Systems Engineering Department.
-The UW Tuition Exemption program for Professional Staff greatly helped pay for my continued study in Seattle.
-Upon acceptance to study the departmental qualifying classes and fill electives with distributed systems classes in the UW Comp Sci Dept, I also accepted a position as Lecturer to teach third and fourth year seniors and first year grad students the wonders of Web-Enablement.
+After teaching heavily during my first six years in Seattle, I enrolled in the PhD program at the UW's Industrial and Systems Engineering Department.
+The UW Tuition Exemption program for professional staff greatly helped pay for my continued study in Seattle.
+Upon acceptance to study the departmental qualifying classes and fill electives with distributed systems classes in the UW computer sciences department, I also accepted a position as Lecturer to teach third and fourth year seniors and first year graduate students the wonders of Web-Enablement.
 Passing the departmental qualifying exam was a relief, but didn't stop me from taking a slew of interesting classes right through 2007.
 I passed the General Exam in 2008 and defended my dissertation in 2010, finishing the program at my own pace to absorb all I wanted to absorb without ever wanting to look back.
 When I do look back though, I'll never forget the years of working with a fascinating team of researchers looking at visualization techniques for improving community emergency response.

 The University of Washington has a strong and established reputation built upon establishing respect with funders from well-endowed, serious, science organizations.
 Our HIT Lab was quirky, collaborative, and qualitative — not exactly the traits that get you ahead in an old-school organization heavily vested in the status quo.
 We worked on one-time $10,000 grants instead of $1,000,000 renewables.
 We did a wonderful job of extending our lab through a partnership with The University of Canterbury in Christchurch, New Zealand.
 They've perhaps shown us how to do things better than we could do ourselves.
 Time will tell, but for now my legacy lives with time spent at laboratories in both hemispheres.
 Everything is temporary.
 Everything passes.
 Ten thousand years is but a blink of an eyelash in the grand scheme of things.
 We did something incredibly marvelous in running a lab for over 15 years at a major university without giving in to a status quo culture completely.
 I owe a huge part of my happiness to the interactions I had with dreamers and zealots who demand to see and serve humanity in all of our technologies of the day.